MarcoMarkwald/REFUEL/README.md

 python3 main.py

-You will get results for the Cora and Elliptic datasets for the parameters stated in the paper.
+You will get results for the FraudYelp, Cora and Elliptic datasets for the parameters stated in the paper.